HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 can be valid on either network if we accept additional data on the Hathor block to verify the work originally made for the Bitcoin network.

-This mechanism is [commonly known] as "merged mining" or "merge mining", famously implemented on the Namecoin blockchain since 2014.
+This mechanism is [commonly known][1] as "merged mining" or "merge mining", famously implemented on the Namecoin blockchain since 2014.
 It is typical to say that Bitcoin is the *parent blockchain* and Namecoin is the *auxiliary blockchain* in this case.
 Similarly the individual block used on a merged mining